 To go somewhere or to leave.

 Short surfing term used for wet suit, or a drink/ refreshment.

 Cannabis, Marijuana, A joint, also known as Dagga in South Africa.

 An expression of excitement/ joy/ stoke/ froth when the surf is good.

-Now that you’ve got a better understanding of our surfing language, it’s time to get yourself over to South Africa and test your new Saffa surf talk.
+Now that you’ve got a better understanding of our surfer lingo, it’s time to get yourself over to South Africa and test your new Saffa surfing terms.
 Come on, it’ll be a jol.